BSocSc (Hons) (NFQ Level 8)

 The Bachelor of Social Science (BSocSc) at University College Dublin is the premier honours degree of its kind in Ireland.
 It is the standard qualification for those working in policy making and social services and recently celebrated its fiftieth anniversary.
 If you are interested in exploring how societies, communities and families work and wish to make a difference to the world, affect cultural change, contribute to public service or corporate responsibility, then this course is for you.

-The course explores key social issues affecting societies in the European Union, the USA and East Asia: poverty, homelessness, addiction, mental illness, social stratification, criminal justice, globalisation, gender equality, sexualities and reproductive health, childhood and children’s services, and tax and welfare systems.
+The course explores key social issues affecting societies in Ireland, the European Union, the USA and Asia: poverty, inequality, homelessness, addiction, mental illness, social stratification, criminal justice, globalisation, gender equality, childhood and children’s services, and tax and welfare systems.
 You will learn about how policy makers, in Ireland and across the world, have responded to these societal challenges.
 A strong emphasis is placed on studying qualitative and quantitative research methods.
 You will attend lectures and seminars and engage in project-based learning, instruction, and independent study with experienced academic staff and with input from policy-makers and industry.

 You will undertake compulsory modules in social policy and sociology.
 Students are not expected to have any prior knowledge of these disciplines; the first year modules will provide you with a comprehensive introduction.

 Alongside core modules in social policy and sociology you will select optional modules from one of three career orientated pathways, which will refine and develop your skills: